-The financial statements have been prepared on the historical cost basis except that certain financial instruments are stated at their fair value.
+-The financial statements have been-prepared-on the historical cost basis, except for the revaluation of certain financial instruments.
 The principal accounting policies adopted are set out below.

 The company meets the definition of a qualifying entity under FRS 101, The Financial Reporting Standard applicable in the UK and Republic of Ireland.
-These financial statements for the year ended 30 September 2019 are the first financial statements of Ashview House Limited prepared in accordance with FRS 101.
+These financial statements for the year ended 30 September 2019 are the first financial statements of Selwyn Care Limited prepared in accordance with FRS 101.
 The company transitioned from EU-adopted IFRS to FRS 101 for all periods presented and the date of transition to FRS 101 was 1 October 2017.